collaborative-robotics/crtk_python_client/README.md

 * declare all required ROS publishers and wrap publisher calls in methods to send data to the device.
 * declare all required ROS subscribers and provide callbacks to receive the data from the device.
 * convert ROS messages to more convenient Python data types, i.e. numpy arrays for joint values and PyKDL types for cartesian data.
-* some events to manage asynchronous communication be the device and the "proxy" class.
+* some events to manage asynchronous communication between the device and the "proxy" class.

 The class `crtk.utils` is designed to add CRTK features "a la carte", i.e. it doesn't assume that all CRTK features are available.
 This allows to:
 * match only the features that are available on the CRTK devices one wants to use (server side)